Connections Online Quiz League - Rules

 - In Round Four, called “Only Consonants”, teams will compete against each other on the buzzer.
 There is no time limit for this round.

-- Teams will be shown four groups of four clues in which the vowels have been removed.
+- Teams will be shown three groups of four clues in which the vowels have been removed.
 The challenge is for the teams to identify the word, name, or phrase from only its consonants within 10 seconds.

 - If neither team can answer within 10 seconds the host will call the clue dead and reveal the answer, before proceeding to reveal the next clue.